 Figure 6.3.2.4.3-1: 5G ProSe UE-to-UE Relay Discovery with Model B

 1. The discoverer 5G ProSe End UE (UE-1) sends a 5G ProSe UE-to-UE Relay Discovery Solicitation message.
-The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, User Info ID of itself, RSC, and User Info ID of the discoveree 5G ProSe End UE (UE-2), and is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.
+The 5G ProSe UE-to-UE Relay Discovery Solicitation message contains the Type of Discovery Message, User Info ID of itself, RSC, User Info ID of the discoveree 5G ProSe End UE (UE-2), relay_indication, and is sent using the Source Layer-2 ID and Destination Layer-2 ID as described in clause 5.8.4.

+Relay_indication is used to indicate whether 5G ProSe UE-to-UE Relay will be involved and to limit the number of hops of 5G ProSe UE-to-UE Relay by removing it in the 5G ProSe UE-to-UE Relay Discovery Solicitation message from the 5G ProSe UE-to-UE Relay.

 A 5G ProSe UE-to-UE Relays determine the Destination Layer-2 ID for signalling reception as specified in clause 5.1.